ervikrant06/ervikrant06.github.io/_posts/2018-12-24-Kubernetes-istio-servicemesh.md

         - containerPort: 5000
 ~~~

 Use the following command to deploy it.
-This command will insert istio-proxy containers as a sidecar.
+This command will insert istio-proxy containers as a sidecar or you can make the sidecar injecting default.

 ~~~
 $ kubectl create -f <(istioctl kube-inject -f samples/helloworld/custom_helloworld.yaml)